tiramiseb/python-openevse/README.rst

 `MIT <http://opensource.org/licenses/MIT>`_

-Copyright (c) 2015 Sébastien Maccagnoni-Munch
+Copyright (c) 2015 Sébastien Maccagnoni-Munch Copyright (c) 2019 Vitaly Greck

-In short : do what you want but keep my name in the resulting software.
+In short : do what you want but keep our names in the resulting software.

+As of Feb 5, 2019, Vitaly Greck has taken over the management of this project.

 Please, if you improve it, contribute back.
 Thanks ! :)